confluentinc/ksql/docs/udf.rst

 via the ``ksql.extension.dir``.

-The jars in the ``ext/`` directory are only scanned at start-up, so you will need to restart your KSQL server instances to pick up new UDFs.
+The jars in the ``ext/`` directory are only scanned at start-up, so you will need to restart your KSQL server instances to pick up new UD(A)Fs.

 It is important to ensure that you deploy the custom jars to each server instance.
 Failure to do so will result in errors when processing any statements that try to use these functions.
 The errors may go unnoticed in the KSQL CLI if the KSQL server instance it is connected to has the jar installed, but one or more other KSQL servers don't have it installed.
-In these cases the errors will appear in the ksql server log.
+In these cases the errors will appear in the KSQL server log (ksql.log) .
 The error would look something like:

 .. code:: txt